AdityaVMVS/Team-Conquerors/README.md

 * [Simulation_results](#simulation_results)

 ## General info
-This project is a report was done by team “conquerors” towards the Build-a-thon hosted by ITU FG AN in ITU AI/ML in 5G Challenge (2021).
+This project was done by team “conquerors” towards the Build-a-thon hosted by ITU FG AN in ITU AI/ML in 5G Challenge (2021).
 It will cover the simulator configurations and files (INI, NED files), results obtained so far (CSV files), and the Report. .

 ## Technologies
 Project is created with: